goodtofufriday/megaman-battle--network-exe-chip-project/README.md

 I also have the excel uploaded in the git.

 The custom parts folder has Eagle libaries for the pins on each series of chips.
+Add these files into your libraries folder for Eagle in "My Documents".

 ## Exe 6 Link Navis